April Fools' Day, sometimes called All Fools' Day, is one of the most light-hearted

 Joseph Boskin, a professor of history at Boston University.
 He explained

-that the practice began during the reign of
+that the practice began during the

 Constantine, when a group of court jesters and fools told the Roman